SimonSubokLee/ston-docs-son/admin/https.kr.rst

 Multi Certificate
 --------------------------

-Multiple domains or a wildcard(eg. *.winesoft.co.kr) is specified in the certification to identify multiple domains with a single certification.
+Multiple domains or a wildcard(eg. *.winesoft.co.kr) is specified in the certificate to identify multiple domains with a single certificate.

 .. figure:: img/faq_ssl2.jpg
    :align: center

-   Multiple domains can be identified with a single certification.
+   Multiple domains can be identified with a single certificate.

 This method is effective if subjects of the service are the same, otherwise this method is realistically unavailable.
-Replacing certification will work for this method, therefore you don't need to configure anything from STON.
+Replacing certificates will work for this method, therefore you don't need to configure anything from STON.
 [ Refer `DigiCert <http://www.digicert.com/wildcard-ssl-certificates.htm>`_].